Hey Hey It's Saturday: Reunions and revival

 Since the show's initial demise in 1999, there has been a considerable, on-going interest in the reformation of Hey Hey It's Saturday in some capacity.
 In 2008, a Facebook group created by Corrine Lawrence of Broken Hill was set up to garner support for a return.
 In July 2009, the Herald Sun ran a story on the campaign, which was subsequently picked up by other media outlets, including the Nine Network itself.
 Membership of the group skyrocketed as a result, going from 10,000 members to 32,000 members by 22 July 2009.
 By July 2010 membership exceeded 488,000.
 ABC Radio Broken Hill interviewed Lawrence and Somers on 22 July 2009 in regard to the growing interest.

 It was reported on 24 July 2009 that Daryl Somers and the Nine Network had agreed to a deal for two specials to air in late 2009 after lengthy negotiations and, if the shows rated well, the two would negotiate the return of the show to its original format.

 The specials were a mix of old and new content.
-Graeme Trippett joined Daryl Somers as co-executive producer.
+After a long career with the Nine Network Australia as Director of Production and Operations, Graeme Trippett joined Daryl Somers as co-executive producer.
 The first reunion special aired on Wednesday, 30 September 2009 and was a ratings success.
 It attracted a peak audience of 2.64 million viewers and an average audience of 2.169 million people, and beat the debut of Celebrity MasterChef Australia which had a peak audience of 1.92 million viewers and an average audience of 1.36 million.
 It gave Nine a 40% share of the ratings for that day, topping all other television stations by a massive 20%; it also ranked Number 1 as the highest rating show for that week.
 The second special aired on 7 October and attracted 300,000 viewers more.
 The second reunion special once again topped the ratings for that week with an average of 2.3 million viewers, giving Nine its highest share of 2009 at 43.3%.
 However, it also drew international reaction for the Red Faces segment "The Jackson Jive" (see below), consisting of a Michael Jackson impersonator and five backup dancers in blackface.

 Following the success of the 2009 reunion specials, the show returned in 2010 after a deal was signed for at least 20 new episodes.
-The show was set to air on Wednesday nights but retain the title Hey Hey It's Saturday with Daryl Somers returning as host.
+The show was set to air on Wednesday nights but retain the title Hey Hey It's Saturday with Daryl Somers returning as host and co-executive producer with Graeme Trippett..
 Ian "Molly" Meldrum had recently signed a deal with Channel 7, excluding him from the line-up.
 Red Symons was part of the lineup, after his decision to leave Australia's Got Talent on Channel 7.
 The show returned on 14 April 2010 with over 1.5 million viewers across the five major cities.